abner05/Project-/README.md

 # Project-
 Study notes

+What happed In DevOps in a company
+ Source code like java, .net, node JS react js
+This code we are  going  to take   process  with CICD pipe line Here we are  going to  build  ,compiling , testing  and  versioning Then we going  deploy in the target  environment
+ VM, Docker container, K8S cluster

+Source code  - software tools  then  we  need  server

+Source- git hub
+Severs -  go to   cloud   environment
+Open source or  free style

 DevOps For Beginners: Step-by-Step Activity Guide (Hands-on Lab)

 Lab 1: How to setup the GitHub and Git local